 What is the DNA Project?

-We also hope to encourage more Curleys to participate in the DNA project in order to grow the database of Curley test subjects.
+One goal of this project is to encourage more Curleys to participate in the DNA project in order to grow the database of Curley test subjects.
 The ultimate goal is to develop a comprehensive tree of the Curley surname and enable participants to figure out where they fit within the tree.

 What is Genetic Genealogy?